Parsl/parsl/docs/userguide/configuration/config.rst

 Loading the Config object within context manager like ``with`` is recommended for implicit cleaning of DFK on exiting the context manager.

-The :class:`~parsl.config.Config` object may not be used again after loaded.
+The :class:`~parsl.config.Config` object may not be used again once loaded.
 Consider a configuration function if the application will shut down and re-launch the DFK.

 .. code-block:: python